Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/REV20220329B/README.md

 **Note:** If you wish/have to replace the gate driver heatsink part number, make sure that the new part has a slot of similar dimensions as in `part no.: 529702B02500G` in the bottom to accommodate decoupling capacitors on the board.

-A column named Silkscreen Designators is added to the BOM to show the corresponding designator names from the silkscreen

 ## Note